AndyTWF/AndyTWF/README.md

 ### 💻 I'm currently working on...

-Currently, I'm working at Ably as a Senior Engineer and Technical Lead, building innovative solutions within a distributed systems environment that deliver realtime experiences at scale.
+Currently, I'm working at Ably the Technical Lead for Ably Chat, building innovative solutions within a distributed systems environment that deliver realtime experiences at scale.
 I'm also studying for a Master of Sciences in Artificial Intelligence at the University of Bath!

 ### 💻👐 Open Source!